Chichimokers/AoELanServerLauncher/README.md

 # Age of Empires 2 Definitive Edition LAN Launcher 🎮

-This document describes how to set up a launcher to play Age of Empires 2 Definitive Edition over a local area network (LAN) using the AOE LAN server.
+This document describes how to set up a launcher to play Age of Empires 2 Definitive Edition over a local area network (LAN) using the AOE LAN server https://github.com/luskaner/aoe2DELanServer/.

 ## Requirements ✅